EspressoSystems/espresso-sequencer/doc/zk-integration.md

     LightClient lcContract;
-    bytes[] vkRollup; // This verification key corresponds to the circuit depicted in Figure 1. bytes[] vkEspresso; // This verification key corresponds to the circuits depicted in Figure 2 or 3. uint256 escapeHatchThreshold; // Number of L1 blocks the Espresso light client contract is allowed to lag behind in order to consider the Espresso finality gadget is still live.
+    bytes[] vkRollup; // This verification key corresponds to the circuit depicted in Figure 1. bytes[] vkEspresso; // This verification key corresponds to the circuits depicted in Figure 2 or 3. uint256 escapeHatchThreshold; // Number of L1 blocks the Espresso light client contract is allowed to lag behind in order to consider the Espresso consensus is still live.

     constructor(address EspressoLightClientAddress,...) public {
         lcContract = LightClient(EspressoLightClientAddress);